 - 1. Academic theory exams: Students must receive a grade of 80% or higher on each assigned theory exam. - 2.
 Core written and practical skill exams: Students must receive a grade of 80% or higher on each written exam and each practical skill exam in order to complete the Core program.
 The exams are an overview of instruction taught during the Core schedule.
 All Core written and practical skill exams must be passed with a 80% in order to transition to the Clinic Classroom.
-If students are unable to pass each exam after two attempts, the student may be asked to withdraw from the program and re-enroll in the next available Core class start date.
-The Core practical skills evaluation must be completed within the school facility and cannot be taken through distance education. - 3.
+If students are unable to pass each exam after two attempts, the student may be asked to withdraw from the program and re-enroll in the next available Core class start date. - 3.
 Final exam 1: This test covers an overview of all related hair designer subjects (e.g., anatomy, chemistry, etc.).
 Students must receive a grade of 80% or higher on all final exams. - 4.
 Final exam 2: The written exam covers an overview of all theory instruction, Ohio state law, and other items covered on the state hair designer exam.
 Students must receive a grade of 80% or higher on all final exams. - 5.
 Practical clinic classroom worksheets: Students must complete all assigned practical clinic classroom worksheets. - 6.
 Practical skills test (mock state board): Students must receive a 80% or higher grade on all final tests.

-Areas of Evaluation - Hair Designer Core Adaptive Creative Core Written Texture Evaluation Texture Evaluation Core Practical Worksheet Color Evaluation Color Evaluation Core Mock Practical and Theory Evaluation Cutting Evaluation Cutting Evaluation

-Areas of Evaluation - Hair Designer Protégé Evaluation Theory Knowledge Inventory Theory Knowledge Inventory Protégé Worksheet Practical Worksheets Practical worksheets CORE Practical Two Mock Practical and Written Evaluations
+Areas of Evaluation - Hair Designer Core Adaptive Creative Core Written Texture Evaluation Texture Evaluation Core Practical Worksheet Color Evaluation Color Evaluation Core Mock Practical and Theory Evaluation Cutting Evaluation Cutting Evaluation Protégé Evaluation Theory Knowledge Inventory Theory Knowledge Inventory Protégé Worksheet Practical Worksheets Practical worksheets CORE Practical Two Mock Practical and Written Evaluations